CHH/CHH.github.io/php-socket-programming-handbook/index.md

 What if you had a book, that…

-1. …tells you the right way to approach socket programming in PHP.
+1. …_tells you the right way_ to approach socket programming in PHP.
-2. …teaches you that basic networking terminology that fills in the gaps.
+2. …_starts bottom up,_ beginning with the basic networking terminology.
-3. …provides simple, tweakable examples, which you can use as a base for your stuff.
+3. …_provides simple, tweakable examples,_ which you can use as a base for your stuff.
-4. …and has someone who is available for all your questions, if you are stuck.
+4. …_and has someone who is available for all your questions_, if you are stuck.

 ## The little PHP Socket Programming Handbook